RD2P/samsung-calculator/README.md

 # Samsung Calculator App
-This project is an implementation of a calculator app designed to resemble the Samsung calculator.
+This project, written with HTML, CSS, and JavaScript, is an implementation of a calculator app designed to resemble the Samsung calculator.
 The app provides a user interface with buttons for numerical input, basic arithmetic operations, and additional functionalities like backspace, clear, and equal.
 The app allows users to perform calculations and displays the result on the screen.

 ![image](https://github.com/RD2P/samsung-calculator/assets/66042641/2bf42d40-8cfd-4974-931e-4060289b9be6)
+Figure 1: Screenshot of the UI

 # Features